ksdisch/NFL_Totals-MachineLearningModel/README.md

 ## Questions We Hope to Answer With the Data
 - Will a given NFL game's total score go over or fall under the total set by the oddsmakers?

-## Communication Protocols
-Our group has been meeting in Zoom breakout rooms on Tuesdays and Thursdays from 6 PM - 8 PM.
-To supplement these meetings, we also communicate throughout the week in a group on Slack.

 ## Technologies Used

 ### Data Cleaning and Analysis